souvik0306/souvik0306/README.md

 🌱 I'm currently pursuing a Bachelor's in Electrical and Electronics Engineering. <br/>
 🔭 I have worked as a Computer Vision Intern at OmniPresent Robot Technologies and as a Research Intern IIT-BHU on Charging Technologies for Electric Vehicles. <br/>
-⏳ I’m looking to collaborate on various Projects related to Machine Learning, Deep Learning and Robotics. <br/>
+⏳ I’m looking to collaborate on various Projects related to Machine Learning, Deep Learning, Computer Vision and Robotics. <br/>

 📧 Email-ID :
 1. Personal - <a href="souvikdatta123@gmail.com">souvikdatta123@gmail.com</a>